 The Arc'teryx Beta LT Jacket is a simple, lightweight shell with serious mountain potential – and well worthy of consideration for the best waterproof jackets around now.
-It hangs out around the upper middle of Arc'teryx’ general purpose waterproof range, and has an RRP of GBP £350 / USD $399.
+It hangs out around the upper middle of Arc'teryx’s general purpose waterproof range, and has an RRP of GBP £350 / USD $399, and is a more specialised, lighter weight version of the Arc'Teryx Beta jacket.
 So is it worth the investment for you?
 Read on for our full Arc'teryx Beta LT Jacket review.

 Arc'teryx Beta LT Jacket review: design and build

 The Arc'teryx Beta LT Jacket boasts a deceptively simple, minimalist design that’s entirely typical of the high-end Canadian outdoor brand.
 The fact there’s nothing new in the spec lineup can be entirely ignored in terms of the usefulness and popularity of this jacket, and to be fair there’s good reason for that.
 But to the facts - the Arc'teryx Beta LT Jacket is a simple 3L GORE-TEX waterproof (bluesign approved), the ‘LT’ standing for lightweight – weighing in at a claimed 395 grams.
 There’s a main zip complete with all the trimmings, two exterior hand pockets, pit zips, and a deep, helmet-compatible hood.

 The build quality is – as you might expect – impeccable, with neat touches everywhere that make the difference between a perfectly good brand shell at half the price, and this premium edition.
 For example, the hand pockets have extra material at the bottom to create a bellows effect, not only making them more comfortable to use and carry stuff in, but also emphasising long-term wear on the pocket material, rather than the back of the face fabric.